 If you don’t want to see your business disappear, you can decide to sell it instead.
 Selling is another complicated and emotional process you may not have the mental bandwidth for, but it is another way to try and recoup some of the money you’ve spent building your business.

 Learn more about selling your business in our complete guide to selling your business.

 Closing Down Your Business Isn’t Easy, But Doing It Correctly Is Important

-You may not feel highly motivated to do your due diligence at a time like this.
-This is entirely understandable.
-Nonetheless, if you don’t want to find your business running afoul of employment law — and if you don’t want creditors harassing you and asking for money at a time when you’re least equipped to deal with it — you’ll want to make a good-faith effort to close down your business the right way.
+You may not feel highly motivated to do your due diligence, which is entirely understandable.
+Nonetheless, if you don’t want to find your business running afoul of employment law (or if you don’t want creditors harassing you and asking for money at a time when you’re least equipped to deal with it) you’ll want to make a good-faith effort to close down your business the right way.